Monk (TV series): Home releases

-Universal Studios Home Entertainment has released all eight seasons of Monk on DVD in Region 1.
+Universal Pictures Home Entertainment has released all eight seasons of Monk on DVD in Region 1.
 On October 5, 2010, Universal released Monk – The Complete Series: Limited edition boxset on DVD in Region 1, a 32-disc set featuring all eight seasons of the series, as well as special features and a collectible 32-page booklet.

-Monk episodes are also available on iTunes.
-All seasons are also available in HD format.
-The Region 2 and Region 4 DVDs of seasons one-three are in the 4:3 aspect ratio.

-In Australia, Seasons 1-5 were re-released in slimmer packaging in 2010.
+In Australia, Seasons 1–5 were re-released in slimmer packaging in 2010.
 In 2017, all eight seasons were re-issued and distributed by Shock Entertainment (previous releases were Universal).
-Seasons 1-3 are now in 16:9 format, and all seasons are Region 4 NTSC (previous releases were PAL Regions 2, 4 and 5).
-Complaints from some buyers were that there are no subtitles or episode list and episodes appearing out of order.

-All 125 episodes (seasons 1–8) of the series are available on various streaming services including Peacock, Amazon Prime, and YouTube TV.